Biographies of Fr Alfred Hope Patten

 years later, adding the collect for Fr Patten from the Norwich Diocesan Calendar, but

-omitting the photograph of him at the altar that had appeared in the Oxford Prophets
+omitting the photograph of him that had appeared in the Oxford Prophets original.

 Fr Patten's entry in the Oxford Dictionary of National Biography (2004) was